 This tool allows us to provide Orthopedic Foundation of America certification, which determines hip dysplasia and other joint problems in large dog breeds.
 Contact us to discuss your dog’s joint and bone health.

 We also offer International Health Certificates for when you’re preparing to travel abroad with your pet dog or cat.
 Or both!
-The process is can be long and daunting, but our team can help you get organized.
+The process can be long and daunting, but our team can help you get organized.
 We are here for the necessary testing, vaccines, and exams, and we can finalize the related forms when all requirements.
 Learn more about how to find your destinations requirements and view our preparation checklist here.

 Frequently Asked Questions